ShakyaZ/Web-Portfolio/README.md

    ```
 2. **Open `index.html`:**
    Simply open the file in any modern web browser.
 No build steps or local servers are strictly required, though a local server (like VS Code Live Server) is recommended for the best experience.

-## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

 **Developed with focus on high-end UI/UX and 3D performance.**